jvc56/MineGCG/README.md

 <h3>Comments Word Length</h3>

-The number words in all the comments of the GCG file of the game.
+The number of words in all the comments of the GCG file of the game.
 This stat counts comments that appear on the player's turn and the opponent's turn.

 <h3>Many Double Letters Covered</h3>